Paul Stamets (Star Trek): Characterization

 Stamets and Culber are jointly the first openly gay characters in a Star Trek series, and the showrunners "wanted to roll out that character's sexuality the way people would roll out their sexuality in life".
 Rapp noted that Hikaru Sulu was portrayed as gay in the film Star Trek Beyond, calling that "a nice nod.
 But in this case, we actually get to see me with my partner in conversation, in our living quarters, you get to see our relationship over time, treated as any other relationship would be treated".

 In the series, Stamets often talks about mushrooms in space.
 Stamets later develops real world contemporary mycological science into science fiction concepts in the portrayal.
 Stamets believes the universe is organized by spores and mycelia as the "building blocks of energy across the universe".
-Stamets is inspired by a real-life mycologist of the same name, whom Fuller had introduced to the series' writers early on after becoming interested in his research into spores.
+The Stamets character was inspired by a real-life mycologist of the same name, whom Fuller had introduced to the series' writers early on after becoming interested in his research into spores.
 The character's outlook that physics and biology are quantifiably the same thing also comes from the real Stamets's research and theories.